STEP-BY-STEP

 - For contractors, fill out the contractor statement.

-Print them and bring them with you when apply for a building permit.
+Print your completed forms and bring them with you when apply for a building permit.

 Check commercial construction requirements